Illinois authorities say 1 of 2 victims in Central Michigan U shooting was a police officer

 "He should be considered armed and dangerous," Klaus said of Davis.

+The search for the suspect in this morning's campus shooting is ongoing.
+Officers from multiple police agencies will continue their efforts on campus and in the community through the night.
+Police remind anyone who sees anything suspicious to call 911.— Central Michigan U. (@CMUniversity) March 3, 2018

-The university identified the two dead as his mosther Diva Davis and father James Davis Sr., a part-time police officer in the Chicago suburb of Bellwood.
+The university identified the two dead as his mother, Diva Davis, and father, James Davis Sr., a part-time police officer in the Chicago suburb of Bellwood.
 The shooting occurred around 8:30 a.m. at a residence hall at Central Michigan, which is about 70 miles (112.6 kilometers) north of Lansing.

 Klaus said video at the dorm suggests Davis fled on foot after the shooting.
 He was wearing a hoodie but had been shedding certain clothes while on the run.